ChaoticRoman/system_engineering/README.md

 The presented procedure is simplified version of system engineering procedure required by European Cooperation on Space Standardization (ECSS) stadards.
 The procedure is simplified for purpose of small (<10 people) and short (<1 year) projects.
-Seven project phases were identified but project development is very often incremental process due to different reasons and system design should be flexible and robust enough to be able to incorporate changes due to requirement change or previous flawed design decisions.
+Six project phases were identified but project development is much more often incremental process due to different reasons and system design should be flexible and robust enough to be able to incorporate changes due to requirement change or previous flawed design decisions.